harvard-lts/talkwithhollis-langchain/README.md

 Profile name

-The profile name in the credentials must match the profile name `AWS_BEDROCK_PROFILE_NAME` in the .env.
+The profile name in the credentials file must match the profile name `AWS_BEDROCK_PROFILE_NAME` in the .env.

 ```
 AWS_BEDROCK_PROFILE_NAME=talkwithhollis